 - Plymouth University

 - Winchester University

-Nasen has supported the NASENCo Provider Group by providing nasen staff to work with the wider Provider Group and the Working Group, organising and facilitating meetings, developing the process for networking and taking on the role of conduit between the providers and DfE.
-Nasen’s role, as an independent charity, is to support the provider group as an independent, self-regulating body.
-Nasen is committed to supporting quality NASENCo training and preserving the integrity of the Award.
-It has agreed with providers to publish a list of “quality providers” on its website to support head teachers/ SENCos/ALNCos.
+nasen is committed to supporting quality NASENCo training and preserving the integrity of the Award.
+It has agreed with providers to publish the list of “quality providers” on its website to support this.
 Accountability for NASENCo training and associated outcomes remains with DfE.

 Special Education Consortium (SEC)

 Hosted by CDC, part funded by nasen, SEC was first established by the Council for Disabled Children.
 SEC is consortium of the voluntary sector, education providers and professional associations who work together to protect and promote the interests of disabled children and children with special educational needs.
 SEC works to ensure that children with special educational needs and disabled children get the education they need.
 Over the past 21 years, SEC has worked on issues affecting children and young people with SEN/ALN during the passage of 18 pieces of legislation.
 SEC started with the Education Act 1993 and is still going strong with the Children and Families Act 2014, the Care Act more recently.
 Nasen member representative for SEC is Sheila Kitchener, click here to contact her.